lucasvazq/cushead/README.md

 **Works with:** _meta-tags, favicons, manifest, robots, browserconfig, sitemap, opensearch_

+**Python Versions:** _>=3.5, <4.0_

+**Package Version**: _3.0.0_

+**Status:** _Production/Stable_

+## Description

 This script edits an html file adding some meta-tags and other stuff for improving the SEO and the UX of your website.
 Also, it generate a lot of useful files that are vinculated to that tags or stuff.
 For example, icons for apple devices and manifest.json file.
 The info and the files generated can be set through a config file.

 The script can generate a full default config file running:

 `cushead.py -preset example-config.txt`

-You can edit that file how you want, and then run the script using:
+You can edit that file how you want, and then run the script with that settings
+using:

 `cushead.py -file example-config.txt`

-**Python Versions:** _>=3.5, <4.0_

-**Package Version**: _3.0.0_

-**Status:** _Production/Stable_

 ## MENU